Anima, a no-code tool that turns designs into code, raises $10 million Series A – TechCrunch

 We’ve been following Anima, which was bootstrapped until last year, for a while now.

-The startup indexes on several trending ingredients right now, including a bottoms-up distribution approach, and the popularity of low/no code.
+The startup indexes on several trending ingredients right now, including a bottoms-up distribution approach, and the popularity of low/no-code.

 Here’s how it works.